-5.0 ANTICIPATED ENVIRONMENTAL IMPACTS & MITIGATION MEASURES:
+5.0 Anticipated Environmental Impacts & Mitigation Measures:

-⊕ Air environment: In river bed open -cast mining, the air quality depends on the nature of pollutant & its concentration and the meteorological conditions of the area.
+Air environment: In river bed open-cast mining, the air quality depends on the nature of pollutant & its concentration and the meteorological conditions of the area.

 Anticipated impacts: Loading & unloading operation during manual & semi-mechanized mining results in the generation of dust which depends upon the emission rate of pollutant & its dispersal and the meteorological conditions.
-The only significant pollutant generated in open cast river bed mining is PM of different sizes.
+The only significant pollutant is generated in open cast river bed mining is PM of different sizes.

-- Greenbelt will be developed near the mining lease area. - Masks as PPE will be provided to workers. - Water sprinkling on mining site and on the haul roads will be done as and when required. - PUC certified and properly maintained vehicles will be engaged in transportation. - Speed limit will be fixed for transport vehicles. - Overloading will be strictly prohibited and covered transportation will be enforced.
+- Greenbelt will be developed outside the mining area but within the lease area. - Masks as PPE will be provided to workers - Water sprinkling on mining site and on the haul roads will be done as and when required. - PUC certified and properly maintained vehicles will be engaged in transportation. - Speed limit will be fixed for transport vehicles. - Overloading will be strictly prohibited and covered transportation will be enforced.

-⊕ Water environment: The mining operations in the river bed may impact groundwater hydrogeology and surface water regime and the impacts depend on the nature of material, hydrogeology and groundwater requirements.
+Water environment: The mining operations in the river bed may impact groundwater hydrogeology and surface water regime and the impacts depend on the nature of material, hydrogeology and groundwater requirements.